 At 3 pm we returned our rental car at the airport.
 When we checked-in at the airport they asked us whether we have any batteries in our luggage.
 Of course, we had.
 There seems to be a strange rule in Australia that all kinds of batteries have to be carried in the hand-luggage and in addition, they have to be sealed by adhesive tape.
 We, therefore, had to unpack all of our bags at the airport again to collect all the batteries and put them in our hand-luggage.
 When we returned to the baggage drop-off with our five big bags the guy at the counter looked at us with an expression on his face that seems to tell ‘these bags will be for sure way above the allowed free luggage’.
 Then he put our luggage on the scale.
 The allowed free luggage was 90 kg.
 The display of the scale showed 90,00 kg.
 The expression of the guy changed to a smile and we finally entered the plane without any further problems.

 The short flight to Melbourne as well as the long flight to Dubai (again with an Airbus A380) were both unspectacular.
 After a two hours stop in Dubai we continued to Munich.

 35 hours after leaving Hobart we were finally back home.
-Tasmania is an absolute fantastic place.
+Tasmania is an absolutely fantastic place.
 I love nearly everything about this island with just one exception … the long distance from Europe.
-Nevertheless my next trip to Tasmania is already booked and I will leave Germany in a few weeks.
+Nevertheless, my next trip to Tasmania is already booked and I will leave Germany in a few weeks.